-Is grooming overrated?
+Is grooming your arena overrated?
 We don’t think so.

 Even with the best sand and footing additive, proper maintenance is vital to the success of your arena and to the performance of your horses.
-Regular grooming, or dragging, will help eliminate divots and inconsistencies, and will help build confidence in your horses.
+Regular arena grooming, or dragging, will help eliminate divots and inconsistencies, and will help build confidence in your horses.

 Grand Prix rider, Sahar Daniel Hirosh explains, “When an arena has hard spots, soft spots and different depths of footing, the horse is always questioning and not trusting himself.
 This creates tension and he will hold back his performance to protect himself.
 Having a surface that has firmness, cushioning, rebound and grip will enable the horse to develop proper fitness and confidence without having to worry about falling or an injury.”
 At Premier Equestrian, we believe that understanding your sand and footing is the first step to helping you better maintain an optimal surface for your horses.